Skip to main content

 Stories

-With the Green Climate Fund and UNDP, Viet Nam is working with coastal communities to build climate resilience – with nature as a key partner.
+Viet Nam has been working with coastal communities to build climate resilience, with nature as a key partner.

 With funding from the Green Climate Fund, a landmark plan to produce raised land safe from sea level rise and storm waves beyond 2100 has been completed on the capital Funafuti.